 How do I make an appointment with a Disability Adviser?

 Once you have the necessary paperwork ready (Health Practitioner Report), you can make an appointment time online or contact the Student Centre to advise with this - 1800 817 675.

 What if I am not satisfied?

 - Try to sort out the problem by discussing it with the staff member concerned.
 The University welcomes your feedback as it helps us to improve the services that we provide.

-- If for some reason you can't discuss the issue directly, or you have tried but are still not satisfied, you should contact the Director of the Student Centre.
+- If for some reason you can't discuss the issue directly, or you have tried but are still not satisfied, you should contact the Executive Director of Student Experience.

 - If the issue is unable to be resolved you can make a formal complaint through the University complaints process (Ordinance 8).